philcrone/Bridge-Principles/README.md

 Probabilistic beliefs are represented here through a [Bayesian Network](https://en.wikipedia.org/wiki/Bayesian_network).
 All you need to do is set up a Bayesian network to represent an agent's belief state and `possible_belief_sets` will tell you which states of affairs (i.e. which possible worlds) the agent in question can believe are possible according to Leitgeb's proposal.

-See `ex.py` for an example.
-An explainer on what's going on in `ex.py` is forthcoming.
+See `ex.py` for an example. `Example.pdf` provides an explanation of what is illustrated by `ex.py`.

 ## Dependencies